Jacqui Lambie

 3 September 2014

-• She highlights the importance of food, water, energy, national, and job security as fundamental to Tasmania's and Australia's future prosperity.
+• She stresses the importance of food, water, energy, national, and job security as fundamental to future prosperity, proposing to improve Tasmania's economic position through better transport costs and support for local industries.

 Read Full Speech